-If segmentation is done well, it doesn’t just contain potential threats in pre-determined areas, it also provides additional security tools.
+If segmentation is done well, it does not just contain potential threats in predetermined areas, it also provides additional security tools.

 Only the services exposed directly to the Internet must be identified and isolated in the orange zone.

 The orange zone is the zone in which the company’s servers that are connected directly to the Internet can be found.
 Access to this zone must be carefully filtered (with the help of a firewall) to ensure that only services intended for external access are accessible; maintenance services should be protected against direct access from the red zone.
 No communication established in this zone must be able to enter another zone of the internal network.

 Security can be improved with the help of switches that isolate the ports; doing so isolates all the servers from one another, containing the attacks if one server is compromised.

 The green zone is the core of the internal network.
 This is the zone with the most access, primarily to the Internet, but also with restricted access to the orange zone for server maintenance.
 In the green zone, it can be useful to have the machines talk to one another so isolating them is not always desirable.

 Often, page filtering and virus detection web proxies are advantageously installed to reduce the risk of danger from the Internet.

 The green zone can itself be divided into subsections.
 For example, IT team members are the only ones authorised to perform server maintenance in the orange zone.
 Therefore, they should be the only ones to have access to the maintenance services for these servers.